gigawhitlocks/emacs-configs/readme.md

 ```

-# Customize `Customize.el`
+# Apply Interactive Configuration Changes

-Emacs provides a menu-based customization interface that makes configuration files like this one entirely optional, and sometimes Emacs prompts the user for things and saves their preferences to a "custom file."
-By default, that file is *this* file, but the auto-generated code is nasty, disposable, and almost always specific to the system where I've made some interactive choice &#x2013; for instance to trust local variables set in the header of a file like this one &#x2013; and after a long time I've realized it's too troublesome to check in those changes.
-So this setting tells Customize to write those settings to their own file, and this file is ignored in `.gitignore`.
+Emacs provides a menu-based customization interface called `customize.el` that makes configuration files like this one entirely optional, and sometimes Emacs prompts the user for things and saves their preferences to a "custom file."

+By default, that file is *this* file, but the auto-generated code is nasty, disposable, and almost always specific to the system where I've made some interactive choice &#x2013; for instance to trust local variables set in the header of a file like this one and it doesn't make sense to check in those changes, because they are always either highly specific to the machine or ephemeral, or both.

+The following tells Customize to write those settings to their own file, which is ignored in `.gitignore`.
+Then, it loads the file.
+If I make too many interactive changes through the Customize interface and something breaks, it is safe to delete this file (`custom.el`) to return Emacs to the known state in this repository.

 ```emacs-lisp
 (setq custom-file (expand-file-name "custom.el" user-emacs-directory))